Guenther Steiner: Red Bull (2005–2008)

-Haas (2014–)
+Haas (2014–2023)

 Steiner remained in Mooresville after leaving Red Bull, where he founded the manufacturing company Fibreworks Composites in January 2009.

-While the US F1 Team was in development, Steiner met Joe Custer and Gene Haas of Stewart-Haas Racing, who had declined to invest in the project, at a steakhouse.
+While the US F1 Team was in development, Steiner met Joe Custer and Gene Haas of Stewart–Haas Racing, who had declined to invest in the project, at a steakhouse.
 He proposed they themselves enter F1 by ordering a customer car from an established constructor, but delays in securing approval prompted them to apply for entry as a privateer team.
 Steiner, described as "the prime 'doer'" by motorsport publication Autosport, recruited the core staff, interviewed every team member, and developed partnerships with outsourcers Dallara and Ferrari.
 On 14 April 2014, he was officially announced team principal of the fledgling Haas F1 Team.

 With their entry in the 2016 season, Haas became the first American constructor to compete in F1 in 30 years.
 The team took eight points at the 2016 Australian Grand Prix with a 6th-place finish by driver Romain Grosjean, becoming the first American entry, and the first constructor overall since Toyota Racing in 2002, to score in their debut race.
 Haas completed the season with an 8th-place finish in the 2016 constructor standings and 29 points, all scored by Grosjean.

+At Haas, Steiner became notable for his forthright personality, particularly for his appearances on the Netflix series Formula 1: Drive to Survive which featured him frequently swearing.
+In 2023 he released a book, Surviving to Drive: A year inside Formula 1, about his experiences.
+In January 2024, it was announced that Haas had chosen not to renew Steiner's contract for the 2024 season.
+He was replaced by Ayao Komatsu, the team's former trackside engineering director.

+In May 2024, it was reported that Steiner had sued Haas for non-payment of commissions that he was owed over several years and for continuing to sell merchandise featuring his name and image, as well as using him on Haas' official website without his authorisation.
+A few days later, it was reported that Haas Automation, the parent company of Haas F1 Team, is suing Steiner and his publisher Ten Speed Press for trademark infringements in his Surviving to Drive autobiography.
+In September, Haas Automation's lawsuit was dismissed by the court.

+In October 2024 Steiner released his second book, Unfiltered: My Incredible Decade in Formula 1, detailing his experiences leading Haas F1 team.

+As part of the promotional activities for the release of his second book, Steiner embarked on a tour of multiple venues in the United Kingdom with a live show, to be held between November 2024 and June 2025.